 Plus, it has an address: 1775 Gold Star Drive, with 1775 signifying the start of the American Revolutionary War.

-The construction of the memorial has been a long process that started three years ago.
+The construction of the memorial has been a long process.

 In the summer of 2018, Webb became motivated to take on this project after going to an American Gold Star Mothers national convention in California and meeting World War II veteran Hershel “Woody” Williams, whose foundation provides direction for Gold Star Families Memorial Monuments and has since provided guidance for the Pocatello monument.